sourcegraph/sourcegraph-public-snapshot/doc/admin/how-to/manual_database_migrations.md

 ```
 drift \
     -db=<schema> \
-    [--version=<version>] \
+    [-version=<version>] \
-    [--file=<path to description file>]
+    [-file=<path to description file>]
 ```

+**Required arguments**:

+- The `-db` flag specifies the target schema to inspect.

+**Mutually exclusive arguments**:

+Exactly one of `-version` and `-file` must be supplied.

-The `--version` flag is expected to be a Sourcegraph release version _including a patch_ (e.g., `v3.42.1`).
+- The `-version` flag is expected to be a Sourcegraph release version _including a patch_ (e.g., `v3.42.1`).

-If the flag `--file` is supplied, then the given filepath is read as the schema description file.
+- If the flag `-file` is supplied, then the given filepath is read as the schema description file.
 This is useful for airgapped instances that do not have access to the public Sourcegraph GitHub repository or the public GCS bucket where old revisions have been backfilled.

-Exactly one of `--version` and `--file` must be supplied.

 ### downgrade